estrattonbailey/estrattonbailey/notes/generics.md

 Hot take.
 Another way to summarize this post might be "don't write object-oriented code".
 Tbh though I'd just be curious to see an OO codebase that doesn't suffer from blurry domain edges and unecessarily interrelated code.
-But then, if you're writing code like that, why not just write more functions and avoid the footgun in the first place?
+Not sure I've encountered one yet.